Skip to main content

 Physical activity is one of the most potent tools for influencing hormonal health.
 Regular exercise, particularly a combination of resistance training and cardiovascular activity, has a profound impact on insulin sensitivity.
 Insulin is a key metabolic hormone, and its dysregulation is closely linked to the hormonal changes of midlife.

 By improving how your cells respond to insulin, you can mitigate weight gain, improve energy levels, and reduce systemic inflammation.
-Weight-bearing exercises also stimulate the release of growth factors that help to preserve and bone density, both of which are vulnerable to decline during perimenopause and andropause.
+Weight-bearing exercises also stimulate the release of growth factors that help to preserve muscle mass and bone density, both of which are vulnerable to decline during perimenopause and andropause.

 Sleep as Endocrine Restoration

-This disruption can lead to elevated cortisol levels, which in turn can suppress the production of and interfere with the balance of estrogen and progesterone.
+This disruption can lead to elevated cortisol levels, which in turn can suppress the production of testosterone and interfere with the balance of estrogen and progesterone.
 Prioritizing 7-9 hours of quality sleep per night is a non-negotiable aspect of effective hormonal management.

 Stress Modulation as a Calming Signal

 Chronic stress is a significant antagonist to hormonal balance.
-The body’s was designed for acute, short-term threats.
+The body’s stress response system was designed for acute, short-term threats.
 In the modern world, however, many people experience a state of chronic, low-grade stress.
 This persistent activation of the HPA axis prioritizes the production of cortisol at the expense of reproductive hormones.

 Practices such as mindfulness, meditation, deep breathing exercises, and spending time in nature can help to downregulate this stress response, creating a more favorable environment for hormonal equilibrium.